armory/docs/content/en/docs/installation/armory-deployments-for-spinnaker.md

 ### Install the agent

-A quick note on secrets you can configure agent secrets as outline in the [Secrets Guide]({{< ref "secrets" >}}) Just set the client_secret value to be a secret token, instead of the plain text value.
+A quick note on secrets you can configure secrets as outlined in the [Secrets Guide]({{< ref "secrets" >}})

+Set the client_secret value to be a secret token, instead of the plain text value.

 {{< tabs name="AgentInstall" >}}
 {{% tab name="Helm (recommended)" %}}